-Iraq Projects Report H1-2019 is the update to last year’s popular report.
-Focused on data, it is aimed at helping companies create strategies for targeting and growing the market by providing quick and easy use data snapshots.
-It uses almost exclusively adjusted data from MEED Projects, the region’s leading online projects tracking service.
+Iraq Projects H2 2020 is the update to this year’s popular H1 report.
+Focused on data, it is aimed at helping companies create strategies for targeting and growing the market.
+It uses almost exclusively data from www.meedprojects.com, the region’s leading online projects tracking service.
 With 15,000 active projects tracked and more than 35,000 in total in the database, MEED Projects makes it possible to quantify current, historical and future trends in the projects market in the region.

 - Opportunities and challenges in Iraq’s projects market